splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-api-notice.rst

   :description: Deprecation notice for the AWS integration GetMetricStatistics API.

 .. note:: Splunk will remove support for the ``GetMetricStatistics`` API on May 1, 2023.
+Follow the instructions in this document to migrate to the ``GetMetricData`` API.

-Splunk Observability Cloud provides a unified view into metrics, traces, and logs coming from various sources via integrations with third party services, including AWS integrations.
+Splunk Observability Cloud provides a unified view into metrics, traces, and logs coming from various sources through integrations with third party services, including AWS integrations.

 Splunk provides the following options to integrate with CloudWatch: